daneroo/go-ted1k/README.md

 ## Migrating grafana and timescale, dockerize pump and subscribe

 In the end I should be able to recreate from scratch with `docker-compose up -d` with minimal other commands.

+I was able to export the Energy dash board, but we need to recreate the data source, alarms, notification channel,...

+So we keep the grafana.db database snapshot method (for now).

+- migrating 7.3.5 to 9.4.7 directly
+- datasource: set database name to `ted`
+- change alerting threshold to 10000 watts evaluated every 1m alarm when triggered for 5m
+- Test contact point
+- Change Ted1k - Watt Panel to Time series Visualization (suggested migration)

 Timescale [docs](https://docs.timescale.com/self-hosted/latest/install/installation-docker/#install-self-hosted-timescaledb-from-a-pre-built-container) suggest using `timescale/timescaledb:latest-pg14`.